-It's an impressive story, and it has no end in sight!
-I'll be keeping this up-to-date - as you can see, it's now been updated as of Guardians of the Galaxy Vol. 2.
+I'll be keeping this up-to-date; this post is now up-to-date as of Guardians of the Galaxy Vol. 2.
 But let's dive into the detail, to see just how the MCU works, and how I put this chronology together...

 - Key superhero events: Steve Rogers becomes Captain America; the SSR battles the forces of Hydra